jamowei/webapp/README.md

 # ⚙️ Github Release + Package
 Whenever a new commit is pushed on the `main` branch or a pull request is created, the Github workflow gets triggered.
-The workflow (`./.github/workflows/buildAndRelease.yaml`) builds the app, Docker image and Helm chart.
+The workflow (`./.github/workflows/buildAndRelease.yaml`) builds the app, Docker image and Kubernetes manifest.

-To create a Github Release and publish the app, Docker image and Helm chart, you only have to tag the specific commit with `*.*.*` notation ([SemanticVersion](https://semver.org/)).
+To create a Github Release and publish the app, Docker image and Kubernetes manifest, you only have to tag the specific commit with `*.*.*` notation ([SemanticVersion](https://semver.org/)).

 Just run `make release version=1.0.0` or following commands